 Reading Points vs. Segment data

 Point Data – Remember that point data represents images that were collected and initially rated 1-5 via RoadBotics’ machine learning process.
 Points represent approximately a 3-meter (10-foot) path of roadway.
 Points are snapped to their location on the RoadWay mapping platform based on their GPS coordinates.
-When you click on a point in RoadWay, you see the image that was captured, the color-coded and numeric rating generated for that image, timestamp of when the image was taken and the GPS latitude/longitude.
+When you click on a point in RoadWay, you see the image that was captured, the color-coded and numeric rating generated for that image, a timestamp of when the image was taken and the GPS latitude/longitude.